beawolf - Fotolia

 An API approach accesses any resource using the command-line interface or the NuGet package.
 So-called Octopus tentacles access the server using any port.
 This Windows DevOps tool supports blue/green deployments, which is ideal to manage external-facing websites.
 Octopus Deploy performs event logging by default and offers a centralized view of all servers at any time.
 NuGet HTTPS adds security.
 Octopus Deploy is only a web client.
 As of version 4, the tool is only available in a paid model, but the price is low compared to enterprise deployment tools.
 Octopus, with a scaling model, is worth the price to enable DevOps for Windows teams.

 Version control is available in two modes from these cloud and on-premises Windows DevOps tools.
 The first one is Team Foundation Version Control, a central repository wherein every developer can store code in a communal server.
 The second one is a local Git repository wherein each developer can locally store code and commit it when required.
-VSTS enables admins to work with multiple builds, each of which uses an automation trigger to execute.
+Azure DevOps for version control enables admins to work with multiple builds, each of which uses an automation trigger to execute.
 Admins automatically deploy these builds to any destination server or cloud service.

-With a range of built-in tools, VSTS enables DevOps teams to quickly create and deploy applications on a number of platforms without any downloads or configuration settings.
+With a range of built-in tools, Azure DevOps for version control enables DevOps teams to quickly create and deploy applications on a number of platforms without any downloads or configuration settings.
 Work Item Tracking Service tracks abstract entities over a period of time.
 Load Testing Services can run a number of load tests that don't require much admin configuration and can simulate 2.5 million global users.
-VSTS offers Application Insights to monitor application performance and resource usage.
+Azure DevOps for version control offers Application Insights to monitor application performance and resource usage.
 This feature tracks which apps are in use and how much resources they consume.

 PowerShell DSC for automation